Brett-Tanner/Journal/2023/Dec_23.md

 ### [Seasonal Registration Site](https://github.com/Brett-Tanner/db_prototype_v2.git)

+- Remember debug() is a helper in views, formats and YML and displays in pre tags
+- [] Why couldn't Leroy delete the auto-created options for that Saturday he made
+- [] Invesigate what happens if you upload a new asset with the same key as an existing one
+- [] Check for missing translations with `i18n-tasks`
 - Write tests for Invoice#calc_cost to prepare for the rewrite
   - [] Snack price calculation
   - [] Extra cost price calculation